katayaShakib/api-server/README.md

 ## Usage
 1. Download the project
 2. Open a terminal at the projet's location
-3. npm install
+3. `npm install`
+4. Copy `.env.example` file to a new file and name it `.env`, and fill in the required variables/keys.
-4. node createTables.js //if tables do not exist
+5. node createTables.js //if tables do not exist
-5. npm start
+6. `npm start`
-6. You can visit `/api-docs` route for api documentation UI
+7. You can visit `/api-docs` route for api documentation UI